Confederation Park Calgary Overview

 Parking Information

-The park's mature forest supports a thriving urban wildlife ecosystem.
+Confederation Park Calgary’s mature forest hosts a vibrant urban wildlife ecosystem.

-Black-billed magpies nest in the taller spruce trees throughout the year.
+Black-billed magpies nest in the tall spruce trees year-round.

-Great Horned Owls can often be heard in the evening hours.
+Great Horned Owls hoot through the evening air.

-White-tailed jackrabbits are common in the open grassy areas.
+White-tailed jackrabbits hop across the open grassy spaces.

-Watch for mergansers and mallards along the creek during warmer months.
+Watch for mergansers and mallards along Confederation Dog Park’s creek in warmer months.

 Visitor Tips